MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     In most cases, you will select **Azure RMS** for your permission settings.
 Do not select **HYOK (AD RMS)** unless you have read and understood the prerequisites and restrictions that accompany this "*hold your own key*" (HYOK) configuration.
 For more information, see [Hold your own key (HYOK) requirements and restrictions for AD RMS protection](configure-adrms-restrictions.md).
 To continue the configuration for HYOK (AD RMS), go to step 9.

+7. Select one of the following options:

-7. Select **Do not forward** if you want to set this Outlook option for emails, **Select a predefined template** to use one of the default templates or a custom template that you've configured, or choose **Custom (Preview)** to define new protection settings in this portal.
+    - **Do not forward**: To set this Outlook option for emails.

+    - **Select a predefined template**: To use one of the default templates or a custom template that you've configured.
-    Note that the **Custom (Preview)** option has most configuration options that are currently in the Azure classic portal.
-In addition, you can easily add all users from your organization, and specify external email addresses for individual users or groups, or for all users in another organization when you specify a domain name.

-    For more information about this preview configuration, see the blog post [Azure Information Protection unified administration now in Preview](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/26/azure-information-protection-unified-administration-now-in-preview/).
-For more information about the permissions that you can select, see [Configuring usage rights for Azure Rights Management](configure-usage-rights.md).
+    - **Custom (Preview)** to define new protection settings in this portal.

 8. If you selected **Select a predefined template** for **Azure RMS**, click the drop down box and select the [template](../deploy-use/configure-custom-templates.md) that you want to use to protect documents and emails with this label.

     If you select a **departmental template** or if you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment):